BlankeLab/ExVR/README.md

 ## Description

 ExVR is a solution for creating and executing 3D/2D experiments using VR or not.
-Its philosophy is roughly similar to [Psychopy](https://www.psychopy.org/) and can easily be extended by users using scripting (C#, Python) or visual scripting (with nodes).
+Its philosophy is roughly similar to [Psychopy](https://www.psychopy.org/) and can easily be extended by users using scripting (C#) or visual scripting (with nodes).

 It is subdivided in two software:
   *	the designer GUI for creating the experiment content and its randomization